godswill-ikot/godswill-ikot.github.io/_research/Remediation.md

 All connections are monitored and recorded.
 EOF
 ```
-Verify Remediation Results using Lynis, OpenSCAP and CIS-CAT
+Verify Remediation Results using Lynis, OpenSCAP and CIS-CAT for Ubuntu 20.04
 ```bash
 Use LYNIS for deep scan
 sudo lynis audit system # Test run system audit